 Collaborate.
 Innovate.
 Create.
 Educate.

 Together, we are stronger.
-The relationships we’ve built with our partner schools – James Madison, Old Dominion, University of Virginia, Virginia Commonwealth, and Virginia Tech – bring valuable assets to bear on the challenges and opportunities facing the state University system.
+The relationships we’ve built with our partner schools – James Madison, Old Dominion, University of Virginia, Virginia Commonwealth, Virginia Tech, William and Mary and Virginia Military Institute – bring valuable assets to bear on the challenges and opportunities facing the state University system.
 Each school leverages its unique strengths and resources to further a shared goal.
 In the 4-VA scenario, the technological resources from one campus are combined with the rich historical archives of another and the performing arts expertise at a third.
 The results?
 An extraordinary final product and educational resource available to all Virginians.

 By and large, the 4-VA effort is focused in these areas: